 The changes in the PR industry can be attributed to two main factors:

 - Startups have gained prominence as the influx of investment capital has flooded the market.
 Some of this funding has been directed towards public relations.
-As a result, non-corporate marketers have encountered traditional PR standards that may clash with the startup culture, necessitating a reevaluation of PR practices.
+As a result, non-corporate marketers have encountered traditional PR standards that may clash with the startup culture.
+This necessitates a reevaluation of PR practices.

 6 emerging PR industry trends and forecasts